pavlos-konstantinidis/config-tool_mock/README.md

 Process input protocols by embedding block-groups and blocks.
 Each block-group can contain other block-groups and blocks.
 Each block consists of trials.
 ### Output
 The output **subjects.json**, consists of a list of subjects (id, code, protocol{}) with their associated protocol (id, name, trials[])
-- the final output is relatively flat.
-It does not contain any blocks or group blocks, just trials (id, name, blocking, labels, fsm_tpl{})
+The final output is relatively flat.
+It does not contain any blocks or group blocks, just trials (id, name, blocking, labels, fsm_tpl{}).